jreyesr/insomnia-plugin-batch-requests/README.md

 2. Review the loaded data in the table.
 It will show the first five rows of the CSV file.
 It is provided as a sanity check, so that you can verify that the CSV is being parsed correctly.
 3. Configure the data that you want to output by adding `Outputs`.
 For each one, use the dropdown on the left to specify a CSV column, and write a JSONPath expression in the text field on the right.
 In the image below, the `$.total` field will be extracted to the `sales` column in the CSV file.
 4. Click the `Run!` button at the bottom of the dialog.
 It will only become active when you have chosen a file and provided at least one Output.
+5. Click the `Save` button to write the extracted data back to the CSV file, if you need it.

 ![A screenshot showing the main plugin UI.
 From top to bottom, there is a button to load a file, a table showing a preview of the data, a series of fields to specify output data, and a button to run the request multiple times](images/runner_ui.png)